 There can be no doubt that the March, whose progress was eagerly followed in a United States ideologically opposed to European dynastic "tyranny," was viewed in this country as a powerful vindication of the right of the individual to political self-determination.
 It also encouraged Southern leaders in their move towards secession at precisely the time when accounts of Garibaldi's exploits appeared in the American press.
 Nor is it coincidental that in 1876 Wade Hampton's followers, in their resistance to the continued presence of Federal troops in South Carolina, appropriated the name of Garibaldi's followers—Red Shirts—for themselves.

 I find at least some of that strange.
 I am prepared to take the word of the gentleman who wrote those lines that there might have been something inspiring in the heroics of the anti-tyrant, Garibaldi, something that appealed to those in the south who felt they, too, were suffering under tyranny —the tyranny of federalism.
 (Indeed, a year later, those southerners commonly referred to their cause as The Second American Revolution).
 (At the risk of being really wrong, I wonder, too, if there is not parochialism in that paragraph.
-He is writing on behalf of the University of South Carolina—South Carolina, the birthplace of the Confederacy.)
+He is writing on behalf of the University of South Carolina, the birthplace of the Confederacy.)

-Also, I strain to believe that
+Also, I strain to believe

-any southerners after the Civil War would
+that any southerners after the Civil War would

-have appropriated Garibaldi's name or symbols to
+have appropriated Garibaldi's name or symbols to their

 offered Garibaldi the position of a general in the field

 for the Union armies, and that the reasons Garibaldi

-(1) that Lincoln wouldn't make him
+turned Lincoln down were (1) that Lincoln wouldn't make

 him commander-in-chief (Abe already had that job) and

-(2) that Lincoln wouldn't let him free slaves
+(2) that Lincoln wouldn't let him free slaves wherever

-he found them during his military
+he found them during his military campaigns.
+(Invading

-slaves in South America had
+plantations and liberating slaves in South America had

 been one of Garibaldi's favorite things to do during his

 Garibaldi, cover of Harper's Weekly.

 The journal is in large tabloid format, 8 large sheets folded into 16 pages of newsprint.
 The front cover displays a woodcut of "General Giuseppe Garibaldi [from a recent picture]" posed heroically astride a horse.
 On the inside pages, there are other illustrations of the bay of Naples, Messina, and a map of The Kingdom of the Two Sicilies.
 By rough count, the journal has at least 7,000 words of text (in excruciatingly small type!) about the beginning of the military campaign that eventually united Italy.
 All of it is unabashedly pro-unification, pro-Garibaldi, and anti-Bourbon.
 That would be in keeping with Howard Marraro's observations in his American Opinion on the Unification of Italy, 1846 –61, about the US press, in general, at the time.

-biographic sketch of Garibaldi, there is an
+glowing biographic sketch of Garibaldi, there is an

-editorial that "makes no apology for devoting so
+editorial that "makes no apology for devoting so much

-much of our space this week…to the impending war in
+of our space this week…to the impending war in